Hi, I’m Helen and I’ve recently taken over the business.

 Helen started Simply K9 in 2014, pulling on her vast experience working in the industry to create a unique experience tailored around each dog.

-Helen has worked as an independent trainer and behaviourist for 23 years helping many people develop their relationships and bonds.
+Helen has worked as an independent trainer and behaviourist for over 25 years helping many people develop their relationships and bonds.
 She is very active within the dog world and proactively supports other local trainers.